Brand roundel

 Browse by Ingredient & Botanical

-Why B Corporations are the Future of Business
+What B Corp Certification Means for the Future of Business

 4 min read

-With popular companies like Patagonia and Ben and Jerry’s holding the certification, the term ‘B Corporation’ has become internationally renowned.
-But how did the organisation evolve to become as significant as it is now?
+With well-known companies such as Patagonia and Ben & Jerry’s holding the certification, the term ‘B Corporation’ has become widely recognised around the world.
+But how did this movement grow to become such an influential force in modern business?

-B Corps began in 2006 when three friends – Jay Coen Gilbert, Bart Houlahan and Andrew Kassoy – decided to find a way to hold businesses accountable for their impact on their workers, the planet and their customers.
-They created B Lab, a nonprofit organisation.
-Through B Lab, they began to grant the esteemed certification to businesses that meet the necessary requirements.
+The B Corp movement began in 2006 when three entrepreneurs — Jay Coen Gilbert, Bart Houlahan and Andrew Kassoy — set out to create a new way of holding companies accountable for their impact on employees, communities and the environment.
+They founded B Lab, a nonprofit organisation that developed an independent certification system to recognise businesses meeting high standards of social and environmental performance.

 The certification process